After emissions scandal, VW on U.S. comeback trail with all-new Jetta

 In the United States, VW brand sales rose 5.2 percent in 2017, even as U.S. consumers turned away from smaller cars that are still the brand’s mainstay.

-“We’re back,” Hinrich Woebcken, the new head of the Volkswagen brand in North America, told reporters on the sidelines of the Los Angeles auto show in November.
+“We are really starting to see the efforts of our work reflected in our sales,” Hinrich Woebcken, the new head of the Volkswagen brand in North America, said on Sunday at the Detroit auto show.

 Spurred by a perception that the authoritarian culture at VW had been a factor in the cheating, top management has also loosened the reins on the VW empire and decentralized power from its Wolfsburg, Germany headquarters.

-For example, German native Woebcken said U.S. managers concluded that the original name for an SUV the company planned to launch in America would not work.
+For example, German native Woebcken told reporters on the sidelines of the Los Angeles auto show in November that U.S. managers concluded that the original name for an SUV the company planned to launch in America would not work.

+The original name “started with a T, and then it broke your tongue,” Woebcken said.

 “It’s unusual to give a regional name to a product,” Woebcken said.
 “In terms of VW, it is a pretty big thing.”